Get the Compensation You Deserve After a Spinal Cord Injury

-- Falls – Representing 31% of all spinal cord injuries, falls from high places in construction work or even simple slip and fall incidents can lead to an SCI
+- Falls – Representing 31% of all spinal cord injuries, falls from high places in construction work or simple slip and fall incidents can lead to an SCI.

 The majority of accidents leading to spinal cord injuries are preventable.
-They are specifically caused by negligence on the part of one or more parties.
+They are specifically caused by negligence by one or more parties.
 An experienced spinal cord injury lawyer can help you hold those at fault accountable for your pain and suffering.

 Types of Spinal Cord Damages

-The spinal cord is composed of 31 pairs of spinal nerves and roots, which send information to and from the brain and your extremities.
+The spinal cord contains 31 pairs of spinal nerves and roots, which send information to and from the brain and your extremities.
 These nerves run through your 31 vertebrae, which protect the nerves from damage.
-Soft discs sit between each vertebra to allow the spin to move and absorb shock.
+Soft discs sit between each vertebra, allowing the spine to move and absorb shock.